 Upper Bench Road has a stop sign as it intersects McMillan Avenue.
 You will need to turn right on McMillan Avenue passing the Township 7 Winery on your right.
 Immediately after Township 7, the road veers to the left becoming Naramata Road.
 The road is marked with Wine Route signs.

 Follow Naramata Road as it winds through vineyards and orchards.
-You will pass a number of the wineries that make up the Naramata Bench Wineries.
-In succession, you will go by La Frenz, Red Rooster, Ruby Blues, Quidni, Hillside Estate, Laughing Stock, and Lake Breeze just to name a few.
+You will pass a number of the wineries that make up the Naramata Bench Wineries as well as a couple of distilleries.
+In succession, you will go by La Frenz, Red Rooster, Maple Leaf Spirits, Ruby Blues, Hillside Estate, Laughing Stock, Black Widow, and Lake Breeze, and Legend Distilling just to name a few.

 As you climb up Smethurst, you will reach the famed KVR trail, the old track bed of the Kettle Valley Railroad that used to serve most of the southern part of British Columbia and is now part of the Trans Canada Trail.
-At this time, the paved section of Smethurst ends just after the parking lot (on your right) for visitors to the trail.
-Continue heading up the hill on Smethurst Road, going over the metal slats of the cattle guard.
+Follow Smethurst Road as it continues past the KVR parking lot for Trail visitors (on your right), going over the slats of the cattleguard.
+Cottonwood Lane will be on your left a bit further up the hill.
+It has a road sign.
+The first part of Cottonwood Lane is a gravel road.

 Your Reservation Confirmation e-mail contained a Gate Access Code; please enter it on the right-side intercom key pad, above the address “3960”Cottonwood Lane.